u-boot/u-boot/doc/arch/arm64.ffa.rst

 the DM APIs.

 Clients are able to probe then use the FF-A bus by calling uclass_first_device().
+Please refer to the armffa command implementation as an example of how to probe and interact with the FF-A bus.

 When calling uclass_first_device(), the FF-A driver is probed and ends up calling ffa_do_probe() provided by the Uclass which does the following: